 At one point, the Austin City Council held a public hearing about the incumbent cable operator and I was one of several people testifying about what a crummy operator we had.
 I wanted the City to throw the bums out.

 Bill owned the cable systems in nearby Waco and Round Rock, doing business as Cablevision.
 The afternoon before the public hearing, Bill had every single Cablevision truck drive to Austin and park in front of City Hall.
 He literally invaded and occupied the political center of Austin and no one could enter City Hall without seeing the fleet of maybe 40, shiny-clean Cablevision vehicles parked bumper to bumper in front of City Hall.
 I wish I had a picture.
 I learned that Bill understood both theater and warfare.

-Although Bill attended the meeting, he did not need to testify during the public hearing to declare that he wanted to be the cable operator serving Austin.
+Bill attended the City Council meeting, and we both sat in the front row.
+He did not need to testify during the public hearing to declare that he wanted to be the cable operator serving Austin.
 The artillery surrounding City Hall said that for him.
 The city had an alternative and the incumbent cable operator was put on notice that a battle was about to begin.
 I’m sure there were phone conversations the next morning.

 A few months after that event, Bill offered me a job but said he didn’t know what he wanted me to do.
 “We’ll figure out what you’ll do when you get here” he told me.
 He simply thought I could be useful somehow.
 He owned the company and was never constrained by HR policies and procedures.
 So, Aimee and I moved to Denver and Bill changed our lives.

 I started as a freshly-minted MBA working on a variety of projects reporting to Bill and John Saeman, the President and CEO.
 I consider both Bill and John as my mentors and will be forever grateful to them for what they taught me about business and life